ryanholt/content-model/elements.md

 Element         | Max Quantity | Description
 :-------------- | :----------- | :--------------
-Title	          | A few words  | Product or Service to be purchased or delivered Type            | 5 Words      | Designated category Teaser          |	25 Words     | Basic description of the Service Long Copy	      | 150 Words    | General information about the benefit of the product or Service
+Title	          | 5 words      | Product or Service to be purchased or delivered Type            | 5 Words      | Designated category Teaser          |	25 Words     | Basic description of the Service Long Copy	      | 150 Words    | General information about the benefit of the product or Service